safespring/docs/content/compute/getting-started.md

 ## Networks

+For a thorough tutorial on how to set up networking the first time, go [here](network.md).

 All tenants (be it test accounts or projects) need to have some kind of network made available to it.
 If you are testing out, there may already be a demo-network or something similar set up for your instances, otherwise you need to create a network for your machines to start in.

 ![image](/images/dash-select-net.png)